pip-services/pip-services-docs/content/en/python/rpc/clients/commandable_http_client.md

 ### Instance methods

 #### call_command
 Calls a remote method via the HTTP commadable protocol.
 The call is made via POST operation and all parameters are sent in body object.
-The complete route to remote method is defined as baseRoute + "/" + name.
+The complete route to the remote method is defined as baseRoute + "/" + name.

 > call_command(name: str, correlation_id: Optional[str], params: Any): Any